Light is electromagnetic energy. Electromagnetic energy is commonly measured by wavelength. Visible light has a wavelength range from 380nm to 740nm.

 Each color in the visible light spectrum represents a different wavelength.
 Visible light, which lies in a narrow band between ultraviolet and infrared, represents a tiny portion of the many wavelengths of electromagnetic energy:

-Our Diowavetm unit is powered by 15.0 Watt GaAlAs Diode Laser, one of the most powerful available, emitting a continuous wave at a 980nm (near infra-red wavelength) for maximum bio-stimulation.
+Our VELASII laser is powered by two 15.0 Watt diodes (810nm and 1064nm wavelengths) emitting a combined continuous wave of near infra-red energy up to 30 Watts for maximum bio-stimulation.
 This is a powerful, non-addictive, and side-effect free form of pain management that decreases inflammation and scar tissue formation.
 These therapeutic qualities enable laser therapy to accelerate wound healing and reduce injury recovery time.

 Laser therapy light is infra-red electro-magnetic energy entering the body as photons.
-The light beam of photons stays fairly narrow and does not diverge like a regular light bulb.
+The light beam of photons stays narrowly focused and does not diverge like a regular light bulb.
 The amount and depth of penetration from this photonic energy depends on a number of different factors related to the patient and the power of the laser equipment.
-The most powerful lasers are single wavelength, continuous wave, high output lasers.
+The most therapeutically powerful lasers are multiple diode / multiple wavelength, continuous wave, high output lasers.

 What this all means is that many common conditions can be helped with High Power Laser Therapy, especially in combination with the other therapies we provide such as Active Release Techniques soft tissue treatment.
 These are examples of conditions treated with High Power Laser Therapy: